 1. Identify data and record data activities

 Your first step to GDPR compliance is identifying the type of personal data you hold, document it, and keeping an accurate catalog of the data.
 Initial cataloging helps you determine sensitive data under your control, where such data is stored, its source, what processing you are doing on it, and who has access to it.
 In line with Article 30 of the General Data Protection Regulation, we strongly advise that you keep a record of data processing activities which must be made available to authorities upon request.
 This record of processing activities must detail data categories, groups of data subjects, the purpose of processing data, and recipients of processed data.
 Not keeping records of processing activities could cost up to 10 million euros in a fine or 2% of your business’s annual turnover.

 2. Simplify consent procedure

 You have to disclose to data subjects that you are collecting their data and obtain their consent before doing so.
 Part of disclosing data collection is declaring the legal basis for the collection and processing of data.
-Also, you should make data subjects understand how you intend to process their data, hold it for a long-term, and whether or not you are sharing customer data with third parties.
-The GDPR requires that consent for data processing must be specified, clearly-worded and freely-given.
+Also, you should make data subjects understand how you intend to process their data, hold it for the long term, and whether or not you are sharing customer data with third parties.
+The GDPR requires that consent for data processing must be specified, clearly worded, and freely given.
 In addition to making consent simple to understand, your organization has to ensure that consent withdrawal is easy to follow.

 3. Set up an information system for privacy